ava-labs/avalanche-docs/docs/tooling/cli-guides/stop-node.md

-# Stop cloud server nodes
+# Stop Cloud Server Nodes

 This page will guide you to stop a cloud server node set up by Avalanche-CLI